Metrics by Credited Department

 For a team-taught class, we split the teaching credit among the instructors (either equally by default, or according to contact minutes entered in SIS by a departmental scheduler), then allocate each portion of teaching credit according to the rules above:

-• The class was taught by a team of three instructors, one paid by Molecular & Cell Biology, and two paid by Plant & Microbial Biology.
+The class was taught by a team of three instructors, one paid by Molecular & Cell Biology, and two paid by Plant and Microbial Biology.

-• In all three cases, the instructor pay department did not match the course-listing department, so we assigned teaching credit to the pay departments as follows: the Department of Molecular & Cell Biology got 0.33 classes, 152 enrollments, and 456 SCH; the Department of Plant & Microbial Biology got 0.67 classes, 304 enrollments, and 912 SCH (per Rule II above).
+In all three cases, the instructor pay department did not match the course-listing department, so we assigned teaching credit to the pay departments as follows: the Department of Molecular and Cell Biology got 0.33 classes, 152 enrollments, and 456 SCH; the Department of Plant and Microbial Biology got 0.67 classes, 304 enrollments, and 912 SCH (per Rule II above).

 Credited Department Example 7 (Using Rule VII, Rule I, and Rule II)